agdc-research-trial/gdf/docs/about-core-concepts/extensions.rst

 available from an Open Data Cube.
 It has rich visualisation abilities to show the available data extents, and can be used to browse the provenance of indexed data.

+Explorer can also publish a STAC API interface to an ODC database.

 See the `Digital Earth Australia Explorer`_ for an example deployment showing the power of this tool.

 .. _`Data Cube Explorer`: https://github.com/opendatacube/datacube-explorer